 Let’s look at how to identify a cracked tooth, some cracked tooth scenarios and whether a dental crown can help.

 Take note that while a cracked tooth typically exhibits the symptoms as described above, in some cases there may be little or no pain.
 Some patients may also only experience some pain only when exposed to hot or cold liquids.
 Nevertheless, you should still see a dentist and pay attention to exactly where the pain is coming from.
-Until you get the treatment you need, try to avoid chewing on the side of the mouth with the cracked tooth as pressure can further crack and irritate the soft tissue inside your tooth.
+Until you get the treatment you need, try to avoid chewing on the side of the mouth with the cracked tooth as the pressure can further crack and irritate the soft tissue inside your tooth.

 At times, a cracked tooth may be difficult to identify especially if it’s not serious or visible to the naked eye.
 This is known as cracked tooth syndrome, where the patient experiences some pain but cannot identify the exact location of the crack.
 In some cases, the patient may not experience any pain or discomfort at all.
 This is what we call a craze line.
 Craze lines are small cracks in the hardened outer layer of the tooth caused by wear and tear.
 They are relatively common in adult teeth and do not require any treatment apart from some polishing to improve their appearance.